audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * If Audacity is built from CVS with wxWidgets 2.6.4 or later, the Escape key does not cancel most dialogs.
 This is due to a wxWidgets bug.

-    In builds provided by the Audacity project, wx 2.6.4 has been patched.
+    In builds provided by the Audacity project, wx 2.8.7 has been patched.
     This means that all dialogs can be cancelled by Escape when first opened, but in Preferences and Effect dialogs, keyboard users must now tab twice to reach the first field of the dialog.
 Additionally, for Preferences, GVerb, Hard Limiter, SC4 and user-added LADSPA/VST effects, once the user interacts with the dialog, it cannot then be cancelled by Escape without first tabbing to the OK or Cancel buttons.

+ * Preview dialogs in effects do not have focus, so cannot be escaped without a mouse.
+If the main effect window has focus when previewing, using Escape key will mean Audacity can no longer be controlled by mouse clicks.
+In this case, use the Exit or Quit keyboard shortcut to exit Audacity.

  * Keyboard shortcuts don't work when the focus is in any of the Selection Bar spinboxes or the project rate list.